raspberrypilearning/pick-your-favourite/en/step_6.md

 --- task ---

-**Run your webpage**
+**Click Run**

-Select an option and scroll down, you should see the first slot appear and then animate.
++ Select an option and scroll down, you should see the first slot appear and then animate.

 --- /task ---